 Yep, fatigue.
 Get your iron levels tested.
 And supplement iron if your levels are low.
 But not if they’re in normal ranges.

 I don’t have a recommended dose for iron supplementation.
 It is entirely dependent on your levels.
-With that said, I would encourage you all to consume a serving of liver every week.
-The liver is full of iron and other fat-soluble vitamins.
-Your mitochondria will love it! (even if your palate doesn’t)
+With that said, I encourage everyone to consume a serving of liver every week.
+Liver is full of iron and other fat-soluble vitamins.
+Your mitochondria will love it… even if your palate doesn’t!

 Ok, there you have it!
 These supplements should form the foundation of your chronic fatigue treatment plan.
 A whole food, ketogenic diet is also essential in the treatment of CFS.

 Be sure to check out the best supplements for adrenal fatigue – those of you dealing with CFS will likely have adrenal issues as well.
 Combining the supplements I list here for CFS with the ones I list for adrenal fatigue will give your mitochondria even more energy!